FlinkML/flink-jpmml/README.md

 If you want to use dynamic model evaluation you're going to define the following streams:

-- `DataStream[ServingMessage]` this stream is the main user tool to feed the operator with necessary model information; the user here is not demanded to send by stream its PMML models but only the requested descriptive metadata.
+- `DataStream[ServingMessage]` this stream is the main user tool to feed the operator with necessary model information; here, the user is not demanded to send by stream its PMML models but only the requested descriptive metadata.
 The user should employ `ServingMessage` ADT in order to feed this stream.
 By now, the user can define the following two
 messages:
     - `AddMessage` it requires an `applicationName` Java UUID formatted, a `version`, the model source